Ørland Main Air Station

 Ørland Main Air Station (Norwegian: Ørland hovedflystasjon) is situated at the mouth of the Trondheimsfjorden in Ørland Municipality in Trøndelag county in the center of Norway. Ørland is operated by the Royal Norwegian Air Force and is an important air base not only for Norway, but also for NATO.
 The air station is the base of F-35A Lightning II, AgustaWestland AW101 search and rescue helicopters and a location for E-3A Sentry AWACS.
 It is also the host of many NATO exercises.

 Operations

 Air Wing 132 is stationed at the main air station.
 Under it are most operations at the air station, including 331 Squadron, 332 Squadron, air defence squadron, base defence battalion, maintenance- and logistics units.

 Other units represented are 330 Squadron (SAR helicopters), Cyber Defence Force and Defence Logistics Organization.

 Ørland is the only air station on the Scandinavian Peninsula that has ground handling equipment for the E-3A Sentry AWACS (Airborne Warning and Control System).
 It is considered a forward operations location (FOL), but not a base for these aircraft.

-There is also a detachment of four Westland Sea King search and rescue helicopters from the 330 Squadron at Sola Air Station to assist any emergency at sea or in other unreachable places.
+There is also a detachment of AgustaWestland AW101 search and rescue helicopters from the 330 Squadron at Sola Air Station to assist any emergency at sea or in other unreachable places.